-Air also carries water vapor, the amount of water it carries and the temperatures of the air determine how much water can exist as vapor in the air.
-As more vapor is added, the air cannot hold any more water and just then it begins to rain.
+Air also carries water vapour, the amount of water it carries and the temperatures of the air determine how much water can exist as vapour in the air.
+As more vapour is added, the air cannot hold any more water and consequently, it begins to rain.

-The Wind due to difference in pressures
+The wind due to the difference in pressures

 In India during the summer, the land heats up faster than the sea and a region of low pressure is created over the Indian subcontinent and the Tibetan plateau.
-By June, there is sufficient low pressure for cooler air from the sea to blow towards the land.
-As the air from the Indian Ocean blows towards India it picks up moisture and water vapor.
+By June, there is sufficiently low pressure for cooler air from the sea to blow inland.
+As the air from the Indian Ocean blows towards India, it picks up moisture and water vapour.
 When these winds reach India, they begin to cool causing rain.

-The Wind due to difference in temperature
+The wind due to the difference in temperature

-To learn more about the movement of air, visit Byju’s.
+To learn more about the movement of air, visit BYJU’S.